matiaspl/LinkPi-ENCx/README.md

 * Solve the problem of possible conflict between remote access and srt
 * Solve the problem of abnormal increase in cpu occupancy rate under certain circumstances
 * Revise the display effect of web theme
 * _Low bitrate NDI support (vendor forgot to mention it in the changelog).
-The low bitate stream follows the sub stream settings._
+Low bitate NDI stream follows the sub stream settings._

 ### update_20210607
 * Fix the language switching problem caused by the previous version